When localhost is not the same as 127.0.0.1 a MySQL Connection Gotcha

 And the MySQL connection has been up for over 2 weeks.
 Phew!

-One Response to “When localhost is not the same as 127.0.0.1 a MySQL Connection Gotcha”
+One thought on “When localhost is not the same as 127.0.0.1 a MySQL Connection Gotcha

 Leave a Reply